 Who wants to wait?
 Get your admissions answer in a single day!

-Visit WOU on an Instant Wolf Friday and find out the same day whether you’ll be joining the Wolves family!
+Visit WOU and find out the same day whether you’ll be joining the Wolves family!
 Just bring your completed admission packet and get your answer practically instantly.

 WOU Said Yes!